george-aalbers/SleePy/README.md

 # SleePy: Estimating sleep duration from smartphone application log data

-This Github repository contains code for the project "SleePy: An open-source machine learning tool for estimating sleep duration from smartphone usage log data".
+This Github repository contains code for the project "SleePy: An open-source machine learning tool for estimating sleep duration from smartphone application usage log data".

 ## Code
 - transform_mobiledna.py transforms the raw smartphone application usage log data into a format that allows us to downsample the smartphone log data to 15-minute time windows (i.e., total time spent on the smartphone per 15-minute time window).